denoland/docs/runtime/manual/advanced/typescript/types.md

 ### Using a triple-slash directive

 This option couples the type definitions to the code itself.
-By adding a triple-slash `types` directive near the type of a module, type checking the file will include the type definition.
+By adding a triple-slash `types` directive in a TS file (not a JS file!), near the type of a module, type checking the file will include the type definition.
 For example:

 ```ts
 /// <reference types="./types.d.ts" />